BioGeoMacro/GIFT/README.md

 # :bug: Find a bug?

 Thank you for finding it.
 Head over to the GitHub Issues tab and let us know about it.
-Alternatively, you can also send us an e-mail.
-We will try to get to it as soon as we can!
+Alternatively, you can also send us an email.
+We will try to get to it as soon as possible!

 # References and dependencies